Black-crowned Night Heron

 Sightings on EverydayEarth

-Several wading birds, including egrets and herons, are seen roosting together in the branches of a tree at night.
-The birds are largely stationary, many with their heads tucked into their shoulder feathers while they sleep.
-One bright white egret is perched prominently in the lower-left area, while a stockier night heron rests in the center of the frame.
+Several Black-crowned Night Herons are seen roosting in the branches of a tree at night.
+The birds are mostly stationary, hunched over with their heads tucked into their feathers while they sleep.

 Geographic range